kevinch/emtalks/pages/posts/about-project-management.md

 On the side, we have registered the whole process update on an internal document and try to keep everyone engaged in writing thoughtful descriptions for each task.

-The last important item I can remember now is that we will try to track as much as we can "intruder" items during our sprints.
+The last important item I can remember now is that we will try to track as much as we can "intruder items" during our sprints.
 Those little things that come out of the blue and delay projects.
-Let's see if we can spot patterns within intruders or defects in our methodology and improve.
+Let's see if we can spot patterns within intruders or even defects in our methodology and improve.